sebcampos/HomeSecurityCamera/http_server_module/README.md

 Once you have created the super user go ahead and login.

-Now that you have logged in go ahead and add an object in this case i will add myself and walk by
+Now that you have logged in go ahead and test it out.

+The log will show when it starts recording and when it end.
+At this point the script is set up to save all the logs and videos in the stream folder within the VideoCameraFolder.

+The destination can be changed by modifying the constants.py file within the stream folder.